-The downsides of using pressure-treated lumber are that it is dense and has a tendency to twist and bend when you screw into it.
-To save yourself from stripping an entire box of screws, predrill your holes so that they sink more easily into the wood.
+The downside of using pressure-treated lumber is that it is dense and so screws have a tendency to twist and bend when you try to drive them into the wood.
+To save yourself from stripping an entire box of screws, drill pilot holes so that the screws sink more easily into the wood.

 Regardless of whether you use a bathtub or a sink for your bench, the bench is going to be heavy.
-With all that extra weight, your table will need to be braced so that it doesn’t sway back and forth while you’re working.
-The back two legs should be reinforced with two crosspieces set at opposing 45-degree angles.
+With all that extra weight, your table needs to be braced so that it doesn’t sway back and forth while you’re working.
+The back two legs should be reinforced with two crosspieces set at opposing 45° angles.
 This will ensure that your bench is stable.

 You don’t need to spend hundreds of dollars on a new sink for this project.
 If you know people who are remodeling their kitchen, you can use the sink that’s being discarded.
 Or you can stop by a local landfill or recycling center, which will usually allow you to buy a sink for a small fee.
 You can leave the faucet and plumbing intact if your bench is going to be close to a water source; if so, your sink can be used as a container for soil, or emptied out and used as a wash basin.
-If your bench won’t be hooked up to water, remove the plumbing because it will just be in the way.
+If your bench won’t be hooked up to water, remove the plumbing so that it doesn’t get in the way.

-After you build your perfect potting table, you’ll want to do yearly tune-ups to make sure that it lasts for multiple seasons.
+After you build your perfect potting table, do yearly tune-ups to make sure that it lasts for multiple seasons.